-Communication Policy: Students are encouraged to interact with the instructor outside of class via email.
+Communication Policy: Students are encouraged to interact with the instructor outside of class in person, via phone conversations and over the Internet.
 Questions sent via Canvas or email will typically be answered within less than 24 hours if received between 8:00am Mondays and 4:00pm Fridays; however, any questions asked outside of the "normal business week" may result in longer than normal response times.
 The instructor will not discuss homework/tests/assignments within 24 hours of the due date or 24 hours of when they are handed back.